microsoft/dstoolkit-km-solution-accelerator/configuration/config/Authentication.md

 "groupMembershipClaims": "SecurityGroup"
 ```

+Refer to Content Security model documentation in the Security page for more explanation on why Security Groups are needed.

 # Update the environment configuration clientId

 As your Enterprise Application is created, amend your environment deployment configuration to adjust the client id parameter.